ShiyouCo/BTDXUltimate/README.md

 ﻿
 # BTDXUltimate

-Convert Infinitas-compatible USB IIDX Controllers into bluetooth IIDX Entry model controller via ESP32 and USB Host Shield.
+Convert Infinitas compatible USB IIDX Controllers into bluetooth IIDX Entry model controller via ESP32 and USB Host Shield.

+The idea is that you can plug in compatible USB IIDX controllers to the adapter and it will carry the controller data to IIDX Ultimate Mobile via bluetooth.
+This way, you can use any (compatible) controllers to play IIDX UM on iOS.

+So far it is found that dao controller with SS001 PCB (the newer black board, not the green one) spits out different HID report data, so it will need it's own parser in order to work (hopefully soon).

 ## Requirements